pauldisney354/reading-notes/102/class5.md

 ## What is a semantic element?

 - A semantic element is an element that clearly describes its meaning to both the browser and the developer.
 An example would be <header>.
-It tells the browser and developers that it contains introductory content.
+It tells the browser and developers that it contains introductory content or navigation links.